KaipaUday/EmbeddedProjects/AudioRMS_UNO_dump/Notes.md

 - int int muliplication nd assign to float causes some error.
 - Many math operations are not automatically type converted, needed to be careful with data types and size of data type.

+TODO :
+2)
+1) To give 10 instead of serial

 Compenents

 KYX-B10BGYR LED color array 10 segment